You are a work in progress!

 God still uses people with bad character.
-It’s not a matter of being perfect before God will choose to use you but if we want to honour God then we must endevour to have a teachable, godly character that seeks to live a Christ-like and scripture-honouring life.
+It’s not a matter of being perfect before God will choose to use you but if we want to honour God, then we must endeavour to have a teachable, godly character that seeks to live a Christ-like and scripture-honouring life.

 If you lie, what guarantee does the Church have that you are telling the truth?
-If you exaggerate how will they know and trust what you are saying when you say that God has spoken to you?
-And God does speak, sometimes audibly.
+If you exaggerate, how will they know and trust what you are saying when you say that God has spoken to you?
+And God speaks, sometimes audibly.

 Exaggeration is a subtle issue that some prophetic people suffer from.
-It demonstrates a lack of character, and shows the need to draw more attention to what is being said or claimed than is appropriate.
+It shows a lack of character and shows the need to draw more attention to what is being said or claimed than is appropriate.
 Exaggeration is indirectly, self serving and focuses on oneself.

 Why the fuss?

-What matters most in terms of Church life is not your giftedness or abilities the the Holy Spirit has given you, but your capacity to walk with character.
+What matters most in terms of Church life is not your giftedness or abilities the Holy Spirit has given you, but your capacity to walk with character.
 Do you display the fruit of the Spirit in your life?
-Is it hanging as it were, ‘off of the tree’, or are you like the fig tree that Jesus inspected.
-He saw it from a distance, it had great promise of fruitfulness but when it came under scrutiny nothing was there.
+Is it hanging, ‘off of the tree’, or are you like the fig tree that Jesus inspected.
+He saw it from a distance.
+It had great promise of fruitfulness but when it came under scrutiny nothing was there.
 It would shortly wither and die!

 Unfortunately sometimes the question has to be raised, ‘If we don’t let this ‘prophetic’ person do what they want, will they leave?’
-The very fact that the question is raised reveals the issue of character.
+That the question is raised reveals the issue of character.

 Romans 5:3-4, “We also exult in our sufferings, knowing that suffering brings about endurance; and endurance [brings about] proven character.”
 The focus here is on this word “proven” (dokimen).
-The idea is that when you put metal through a fiery testing and it comes out on the other side persevering and enduring, what you call that metal is “proven” or “authentic” or “genuine.”
+When you put metal through a fiery testing and it comes out on the other side persevering and enduring, what you call that metal is “proven” or “authentic” or “genuine.”
 That’s the sense here.
 Church can sometimes be like that fiery furnace!